carlmontanari/scrapli/README.md

 ` argument of `Scrape` or any of its sub-classes (`NetworkDriver`, `IOSXEDriver`, etc.).
 The value of this argument must be a callable that accepts the reference to the connection object.
 This allows for the user to send commands or do really anything that needs to happen prior to "normal" operations.
-The core network drivers disable paging functions all call directly into the channel object `send_inputs` method -- this is a good practice to follow as
+The core network drivers disable paging functions all call directly into the channel object `send_input` method -- this is a good practice to follow as
     this will avoid any of the `NetworkDriver` overhead such as trying to attain privilege levels -- things like this may not be "ready" until *after* your `on_open` function is executed.